renatogusani/personal-site/_projects/personal_data_footprint.md

 **The Report's Format**
 The project report is organized in the following manner:

-* *Introduction:* Describe the goals of my hypothetical study and the method or approach I used to find the right datasets.
+* *Introduction:* Describing the goals of my hypothetical study and the method or approach I used to find the right datasets.

 * *Data:* Outlined the traits and composition of the datasets.
 Tables were used to summarize the key elements of my dataset(s) (e.g., format, size,number of instances, number of attributes and their type, etc.).
 Ensured to incorporate citations for dataset sources (as proper references or footnotes not